-In Loch Lynn Heights, household median incomes have increased significantly over the last ten years from \$25,234 to \$49,453.
+In Loch Lynn Heights, household median incomes have increased significantly over the last ten years from \$25,234 in 2010 to \$49,808 (data derived from the American Community Survey 5-year estimates, 2018-1022).
 This increase could be caused by a number of factors including margin of error in completing the census forms as well as residents obtaining new, higher paying jobs and a considerable increase in the minimum wage.